Judge in Texas orders pause on Biden program that offers legal status to spouses of US citizens - KVIA

 “The claims are substantial and warrant closer consideration than the court has been able to afford to date,” Barker wrote.

-The policy offers spouses of U.S. citizens without legal status, who meet certain criteria, a path to citizenship by applying for a green card and staying in the U.S. while undergoing the process.
-Traditionally, the process could include a years-long wait outside of the U.S., causing what advocates equate to “family separation.”
+The policy offers spouses of US citizens without legal status, who meet certain criteria, a path to citizenship by applying for a green card and staying in the US while undergoing the process.
+Traditionally, the process could include a yearslong wait outside the US, causing what advocates equate to “family separation.”

 The Department of Homeland Security did not immediately return an email seeking comment on the order.